Working productively at home

 Time can be wasted worrying about whether work being completed is correct or through misunderstanding.
-Spend time in 1:1’s discussing any concerns or challenges, asking for feedback and reviewing any support required.
-Additionally, pick up the phone or email if support or clarity is required.
-A quick ten minute phone call can help to reduce any uncertainties and enable productivity to resume.
+Spend time in 1:1s discussing any concerns or challenges, asking for feedback and reviewing any support required.
+Additionally, pick up the phone or send an email if support or clarity is required.
+A quick ten-minute phone call can help to reduce any uncertainties and enable productivity to resume.

 Block out time to complete tasks with set deadlines.
 Parkinson’s law states that work expands into the time available for its completion.
 In other words, the more time you have, the longer you will take to complete the task.
 Look at scheduling in work tasks in your outlook calendar, allotting specific timescales to the tasks and sticking to them.

-To do lists can also be useful in learning how much work can realistically be accomplished within the workday.
-This will help with allocating time to specific tasks throughout the day/week.
+To-do lists can also be useful in learning how much work can realistically be accomplished within the working day.
+This will help with allocating time to specific tasks throughout the day and week.

 Research identifies that homeworkers can often put unrealistic expectations on themselves on what can be achieved in the working day.
 Understanding how long tasks can take can ensure achievable and realistic work timescales.